 Certain advertising standards will also be in play.
 Among those standards will be restrictions on advertisements targeting minors.
 Betting sites will also be prohibited from marketing their services to players who have either voluntarily self-excluded or who have been cut off by the gambling site.

 A licensing fee of 18% has been proposed for all gambling games except those conducted for public purposes.
 Games conducted for public purposes shall remain tax-free.

 The government also plans to crack down further on unlicensed operators.
 This may include increasing penalties for unlicensed betting sites, blocking payments to unlicensed betting sites, and more.
 Sweden has long resisted internet censorship, and this proposal does not call for internet blocking, but it does suggest internet service providers could be ordered to display warning messages when users attempt to visit unlicensed gambling websites.

 A Prudent Decision

-Sweden’s only legitimate options at this point are to either give up on the monopoly over online gambling or resort to drastic measures such as internet censorship and enacting harsh penalties for players.
-Overall, Swedish society is resistant to censorship and lawmakers have been reluctant to resort to such measures.
+Sweden’s only legitimate options at this point are to either give up on the monopoly over online gambling or resort to drastic measures such as internet censorship and enact harsh penalties for players.
+Overall, Swedish society is resistant to censorship, and lawmakers have been reluctant to resort to such measures.

 A number of lawmakers proposed blocking the websites of illegal betting sites in 2008, but that effort was quickly shut down.
 Even if those lawmakers had been successful in instituting internet censorship, we only have to look at countries such as China that have failed to stamp out online gambling despite extensive censorship efforts to see that prohibition is costly and ineffective.

-Legalizing, regulating and taxing the industry is the best move forward for Sweden.
-Svenska Spel will likely miss having a monopoly over online gaming, but the state-owned company will still have complete control over land-based gambling and the operation of lotteries will also remain with the state.
+Legalizing, regulating, and taxing the industry is the best move forward for Sweden.
+Svenska Spel will likely miss having a monopoly over online gaming.
+However, the state-owned company will still have complete control over land-based gambling, and the operation of lotteries will remain with the state.